aishwarya-vinod-menon/British_Airways/README.md

 Compiled the insights into a Powerpoint Presentation

 ## Technikogy Used
-Python
+Python,
-NLTK
+NLTK,
-BeautifulSoup
+BeautifulSoup,
-XGBoost
+XGBoost,
-Random Forest Classifier
+Random Forest Classifier,
 Scikit-Learn